SchnyderKay/M324/README.md

 **Step 1**

-🔴 Start by klicking the icon shown in the image.
+🔴 Start by clicking the icon shown in the image.

 ![image info](./Images/1.png)

 **Step 2**

-🔴 Insert "dirnks" in the password area.
+🔴 Insert "drinks" in the password area.
 🟢 coninue by clicking finish.

 ![image info](./Images/2.png)